Nevers-School/arch-linux-doc/README.md

 Set Root Password
     "passwd" and set a good password
-Exit chroot using the command "exit"
+Exit chroot using the command "exit" install grub using "grub-install /dev/sda"
 Reboot using the command "reboot"
 Login to the the newly created system using the default username root and the password being whatever password you set